bcgov/healthgateway/.github/pull_request_template.md

 # Fixes or Implements AB#nnnn

 -   [ ] Enhancement
--   [ ] Bug
+-   [ ] Bugfix
 -   [ ] Documentation

 ## Description

-A sentences or two describing the overall goals of the pull request's commits.
+A sentence or two describing the overall goals of the pull request's commits.

 If you are reviewing this PR, please adhere to the guidelines as [documented](https://github.com/bcgov/healthgateway/wiki/prguidance).